eStreamSoftware/docs-sqlpay/docs/integration/vision/task/manager_view/task_creation/target.md

 Suppose you’re managing a Sales Department and want to track Q1 sales targets:

-1. **Assign Strategy to Mission**
-   For the mission **"Achieve Q1 Sales Target"**, assign the **"Invoice Based Strategy"** strategy.
+1. For the mission **"Achieve Q1 Sales Target"**, assign the **"Invoice Based Strategy"** strategy.

-2. **Automated Target Tracking**
-   With this setup, the application will automatically retrieve and update the sales progress daily, based on employee achievements recorded in SQL Account.
-Managers can view this updated progress daily in SQL Vision.
+2. With this setup, managers can update sales progress daily in SQL Vision by using SQL Vision Sync tool by mapping to the right Strategy ID.
+Managers can view the updated progress daily in SQL Vision.

 :::